 Towns scattered around the country are rich in terms of historical buildings.
 They are also more accessible in terms of costs and perhaps even more hungry for fashion

-It was first used by Italian sociologist Francesco Morace in an article about the newly opened 10 Corso Como in which he wrote «Stores built around image are over, concept stores have begun».
+The term Concept Store was first used by Italian sociologist Francesco Morace in an article about the newly opened 10 Corso Como, in which he wrote: «Stores built around image are over, concept stores have begun».
 Almost thirty years ago a then forty-three-year-old Carla Sozzani first opened the doors of 10 Corso Como in Milan.
 She followed a career at the Italian editions of Elle and Vogue.
-Not only didn’t the term Concept Store exist.
-But the very idea of shopping for high fashion anywhere outside Via Montenapoleone – Milan’s all-time fashion street – seemed very far away to the people.
+Not only didn’t the term Concept Store exist, but the very idea of shopping for high fashion anywhere outside Via Montenapoleone – Milan’s all-time fashion street – seemed far away to people.

 Concept stores worldwide

-Because of their fashion DNA, New York, Paris and London were the first to follow Milan’s lead, opening Concept Stores which embodied the vibe and spirit of the city, de luxe in Paris, laid-back in New York and artsy in London.
-But for various reasons this innovative retail concept proved to be a match also for other cities.
-For example, the former industrial areas of Berlin offered perfect locations for ground-breaking Concept Stores.
-There, rough interiors served as ideal backdrop for the avant-garde creations and streetwear that the city is so fond of.
+Because of their fashion DNA, New York, Paris and London were the first cities to follow Milan’s lead, opening Concept Stores embodying the vibe and spirit of the city: de luxe in Paris, laid-back in New York and artsy in London.
+But for various reasons this new retail concept proved to be a match also for other cities.
+For example, the former industrial areas of Berlin offered perfect locations for Concept Stores.
+There, rough interiors served as the backdrop for the streetwear that the city is so fond of.

-One of the main concerns of anyone wishing to open a concept store is the licensing.
-You often need to have multiple in order to serve food and drinks, sell clothes and run art shows all at the same time.
+One of the main concerns of anyone wishing to open a concept store is the licensing, which is needed in order to serve food and drinks, sell clothes and run art shows, all at the same time.
 Given the problematic shortage of houses and venues, Amsterdam has always been flexible in terms of permits and licensing.
 For this reason, today the city is home to a multitude of Concept Stores.
-They range from large shopping spots, like Hutspot, to romantic neighborhood hangouts, like Cotton Cake.
+They range from large shopping spots, like Hutspot, to romantic neighborhood hangouts, such as Cotton Cake.

-The cost of large locations in Italy’s larger and most fashion-oriented cities – Milan, Florence and Rome – has now made it pretty much impossible to open new Concept Stores.
-Also the existing ones, including the famed 10 Corso Como, strive to keep things going.
-On the other hand though, towns scattered around the country are rich in terms of historical buildings.
-They are also more accessible in terms of costs and perhaps even more hungry for fashion, since large international labels seldom chose to open a flagship store in a small Italian city.
+In Italy instead, the cost of large locations in fashion-oriented cities – Milan, Florence, and Rome – has now made it challenging to open new Concept Stores.
+Even the pre-existing ones strive to keep things going.
+On the other hand, though, towns scattered around the country are rich in historical buildings.
+These cities are more accessible in terms of costs and perhaps even more hungry for fashion, since large international labels seldom choose to open a flagship store in a small Italian town.
 Especially the younger ones, who are already going strong on the catwalks and on all kinds of media, but still need to carefully plan their next openings.

 Arezzo: a small Tuscan city located southeast of Florence

-Close enough to drive tourists from the all-time Italian Mecca but far enough to have its own identity.
-A charming, wealthy and conservative city.
-Mostly known for its Middle Ages architecture and Renaissance art.
-The Medieval Piazza Grande, Piero della Francesca’s frescoes in St. Francis Basilica and the masterpiece collection of Casa Vasari, just to name a few.
+Close enough to drive tourists from the all-time Italian Mecca – the city of Florence – but far enough to have its own identity.
+A wealthy and conservative city.
+Mostly known for its Middle Ages architecture and Renaissance art; the Medieval Piazza Grande, Piero Della Francesca’s frescoes in St. Francis Basilica and the masterpiece collection of Casa Vasari, just to name a few.
 Not exactly a fashion hotspot, nonetheless home to a concept store: Sugar.
 Brainchild of honorary president of the Italian Chamber of Buyers, Beppe Angiolini, who has his roots in Arezzo.

 The store started off in the eighties as a small boutique in Corso Italia, the city’s shopping street.
 People living in small, provincial cities are interested in fashion and trends.
-They don’t always have access to fashion weeks and to large international fashion exhibitions.
-Therefore, they rely on magazines, social media, and on local retail, which today more than ever has to be able to offer something exceptional in order to beat its online competitors.
-Sugar was new, daring and bold.
+They don’t always have access to fashion weeks and to large international fashion exhibitions, therefore they rely on magazines, social media, and on local retail, which today more than ever has to be able to offer something exceptional in order to beat its online competitors.
+Sugar in Arezzo was new and bold.
 It changed the local idea of fashion for good.
 It also shook some dust off and added a tinge of international glamour to the 1500s churches and frescoes.

 A boutique with a European flair

-A boutique with a European flair, driven by a forward-thinking trendsetter, would have done marvels abroad.
-But Angiolini chose to stay.
-He was soon rewarded with an affectionate and loyal clientele and with the status of local fashion hero.
-Today Sugar counts several locations around the city center devoted to all things fashion – from shopping to events.
+A boutique with a European flair would have done marvels abroad.
+But Mr. Angiolini chose to stay.
+He was soon rewarded with an affectionate clientele.
+Today, Sugar counts several locations around the city center devoted to all things fashion – from shopping to events.
 The main location is in Corso Italia 60, inside the Renaissance building Palazzo Lambardi.

 Sugar: a concept store in Arezzo

 Once belonging to the noble Lambardi family, the Palazzo is one of the few examples of civil architecture with a baroque style built in Arezzo.

-The current eighteenth century configuration of the building derives from the fusion of several court houses built between the thirteenth and fifteenth century, enriched by an old-fashioned garden.
+The current Eighteenth Century configuration of the building derives from the fusion of court houses built between the Thirteenth and Fifteenth Century, enriched by an old garden.

 On the inside two mosaic floors once belonging to an Ancient Roman domus, show vestiges of the city’s history tracing back to its origins in the first century A.C.
 The wooden ceilings and frescoes served as inspiration for the project of Vincenzo De Cotiis Architects.
 The professional led both the restoration of the building and the development of the Concept Store.

 The entire intervention aimed at bringing back the historical memory of the building, revealing the old decors concealed by time and allowing the ancient walls and ceilings to resurface.
-Metal, marble, contemporary prints and led-screens contrast with the ancient structure, creating a harmonious dialogue between past and present.
+Metal, marble, contemporary prints, and led-screens contrast with the ancient structure, creating a dialogue between past and present.

 Clients can also find contemporary art and fashion publications all around the store.
 Possibly the only distributor in Arezzo and in the entire province of Dazed, Kinfolk, Re-edition, Interview and WeAre, proving the original intention of both the store and its founder.
 Educating, as well as selling.

-During the summer, Angiolini organized a charity fashion show in Arezzo.
+Mr. Angiolini even organized a charity fashion show in Arezzo.
 Something that the small Tuscan city had never seen, with some of the store’s best pieces.
-More recently, Sugar celebrated the launch of Armani’s new handbag La Prima with an exclusive cocktail and gala.
-Angiolini still does the entire buying himself, inviting his most affectionate customers and international guests for previews and late-night fittings.
+More recently, Sugar celebrated the launch of Armani’s new handbag La Prima with a cocktail and gala.
+Mr. Angiolini still does the entire buying himself, inviting his most affectionate customers and international guests for previews and late-night fittings.

 Corso Italia, 60, 52100 Arezzo

-The sugar store space is an evolving platform of curated ideas that encompasses menswear, womenswear, music and books.
+The Sugar store in Arezzo is a platform of curated ideas that encompasses menswear, womenswear, music, and books.